denneth9/wth/README.md

 1 Entry per line, Acronyms and descriptions are separated by `. ` (Space included), multiple definitions can be added for a single acronym by simply adding another `. ` and inserting another definition, Or by adding it on a new line.

-Places where multiple words could fit (like "Oh my gosh" / "Oh my goodness") are noted like such: Oh my {gosh, goodness}.
+Places where multiple words could fit (like "Oh my gosh" / "Oh my goodness") are noted like such: `Oh my {gosh, goodness}`.

 ## Todo